Except for bananas, apples and berries, I don’t like many fruits.

 And I noticed North Americans are good at respecting people’s likes and dislikes (if I’m being French, I’d say people are a bit snowflaky with all their quirks), but that they generally emphasize on life improvements and solutions, if needed, with a positive outlook.
 Don’t like eating fruits?
 Well, have a power juice or take vitamins!
 Hell, dip that orange in chocolate and deep fry it—you’ll see, it tastes good!
 You know, like in this commercial where the parents are ecstatic because dear son and dear daughter are finally eating their veggies—as long as they are covered in an inch-thick layer of Caesar sauce.
 Yuck.

 Shortly after Mark’s birth, I started to drink coffee.
 I had never been a coffee drinker but for the occasional fancy sugary latte.
 Unfortunately, Mark hated waiting in line at Starbucks, and I started to order whatever I could get right away without a barista working on it—black coffee on brew it was.
 Come to think of it, it may have been my body’s way to tell me I needed something a bit stronger than green tea… So, at the age of 30, I developed a taste for coffee.
 And I admit it, coffee is fucking awesome.

 When I went to France for a visit, the change was hard to accept.
-“But you weren’t drinking coffee before?” my grand-mother asked, probably worried whether she was getting senile.
-“Don’t you like tea anymore?” other asked.
+“But you weren’t drinking coffee before?” my grandmother asked, probably worried whether she was getting senile.
+“Don’t you like tea anymore?” others have asked.
 Well, I still do… you can be both a coffee and a tea drinker, right?
-It was funny, this simple new taste confused everyone, as if I had changed in such deep ways that I wasn’t myself anymore.
+It was funny, this simple new taste confused everyone as if I had changed in such deep ways that I wasn’t myself anymore.